Tom Wood (photographer)

-Tom Wood (born 14 January 1951) is an Irish street photographer, portraitist and landscape photographer, based in Britain.
+Tom Wood (born 14 January 1951) is an Irish born photographer and artist, based in Wales.
 Wood is best known for his photographs in Liverpool and Merseyside from 1978 to 2001, "on the streets, in pubs and clubs, markets, workplaces, parks and football grounds" of "strangers, mixed with neighbours, family and friends."
-His work has been published in several books, been widely shown in solo exhibitions and received awards.
-He has a retrospective exhibition at the Walker Art Gallery in Liverpool until 7 January 2024.
+His work is represented in the collections of major collections and museums worldwide.